-Bloodborne Pathogen Exposure Control Plan.

-Explain how properly used PPE and

-Explain how properly used PPE and housekeeping methods protect against exposure to bloodborne pathogens.

-☐ List three important steps to take if exposed to a bloodborne pathogen.
+- Give at least three examples of workers who are at risk of exposure to bloodborne pathogens.
+List the three ways exposure to bloodborne pathogens commonly occur. - Describe at least five key aspects of a Bloodborne Pathogen Exposure Control Plan. - Explain how properly used PPE and housekeeping methods protect against exposure to bloodborne pathogens. - ☐ List three important steps to take if exposed to a bloodborne pathogen.